bxparks/AceButton/docs/resistor_ladder/README.md

 The general formula is:
 ```
 R(1)/R(0) = 1/(N-1),

 R(i+1)/R(i) = (N-i+1)/(N-i-1),  for i = 1 to N-2
 ```

-We need resistors of values:
+From this formula, we discover that we need resistors at the values of:
 ```
 10k, 1.4k, 1.9k, 2.2k, 3.3k, 5.5k, 11.1k, 33k
 ```

 This leads to the second problem with this circuit.
-Resistors normally come in certain series of values, and it is very difficult to get resistors for arbitrary values.
+Resistors normally come in certain series of values, and it is can be difficult to get values which don't fall within the series.
 The common values for resistors follow the [E series of preferred numbers](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers).

-For the E3 series, the common values are: 1, 2.2, 4.7, which explains the resistors of 1k, 2.2k and 4.7k ohms.
-The E6 consists of: 1.0, 1.5, 2.2, 3.3,
+* The E3 series include: 1, 2.2, 4.7
+* The E6 series include: 1.0, 1.5, 2.2, 3.3, 4.7, 6.8
-4.7, 6.8.
-These values are not sufficient for our needs.
-We need to go to the E12 series which include values of: 1.0, 1.2, 1.5, 1.8, 2.2, 2.7, 3.3, 3.9, 4.7,
+* The E12 series include: 1.0, 1.2, 1.5, 1.8, 2.2, 2.7, 3.3, 3.9, 4.7, 5.6,
-5.6, 6.8, 8.2.
-These resistors become progressively harder to obtain.
+  6.8, 8.2

+If we subsitute a specific resistor with another value, this circuit has the problem that the substituted resistor affects the voltage levels of all other resistors down the line.
+Recaculating and validating those resistor values can be a bit of a chore.

+These issues with Circuit 2 lead me to recommend Circuit 3 instead.

 ### Circuit 3: Parallel Resistor Ladder (Recommended)

-The following circuit is my recommendation.
-It avoids the complexity of the previous circuit, while having the same benefit of having no current when no buttons are pressed:
+The following circuit attaches a separate resistor for each button, like this:

 ![Parallel Registor Ladder](resistor_ladder_parallel.png)

 Each button creates a simple voltage divider, where the value at pin `A0` is simply the ratio of 2 resistors:

 ```